Elisabeth Hasselbeck: Personal life

 On July 6, 2002, Hasselbeck married her college boyfriend, professional football quarterback Tim Hasselbeck.
 They have a daughter, Grace Elisabeth (born in 2005), and two sons, Taylor Thomas (born in 2007), and Isaiah Timothy (born in 2009).

-Hasselbeck is a Christian, and in August 2014, she condemned the persecution of Christians in Iraq, as well as the removal of Bibles from hotel rooms in the United States.
-Despite her parents being liberals, Hasselbeck is a Republican.
-She was a speaker at the Republican National Conventions in both 2004 and 2008.
+Hasselbeck is a Christian and no longer identifies as Catholic.
+In August 2014 she condemned the persecution of Christians in Iraq, as well as the removal of Bibles from hotel rooms in the United States.

+Hasselbeck is a Republican and was a speaker at the Republican National Conventions in both 2004 and 2008.
 On October 26, 2008, Hasselbeck appeared at Republican rallies in Florida, introducing vice presidential candidate Sarah Palin.

 Hasselbeck is a supporter of breast cancer awareness initiatives in the form of an Internet-only PSA on breast cancer diagnosis.

 Celiac disease

-Hasselbeck stated she is living with celiac disease.
+Hasselbeck has celiac disease.
 She has written a book on the subject, The G-Free Diet: A Gluten-Free Survival Guide, which has appeared on several best-seller lists.
 On June 23, 2009, a lawsuit was filed in a federal court in Massachusetts alleging that her book was plagiarized from a self-published book by Susan Hasset.
 Hasselbeck released a statement calling the allegations baseless.
 The lawsuit was dismissed in November 2009 when the plaintiff's lawyer declined to pursue it, saying to the press that he believed some degree of plagiarism occurred, but it was not sufficient to justify monetary damages.
 In 2011, Hasselbeck introduced NoGii, her line of gluten-free nutritional products for children and adults.